- You can only be happy if you live to the maximum of your abilities.

-I became aware of its existence after I read (and watched) the excellent Dr. Benjamin Hardy, who recommended it several times.
+I became aware of this book after I read (and watched) the excellent Dr. Benjamin Hardy, who recommended it several times.

-It would have been better if it would have limited itself to self-sabotage.
+It would have been better had it limited itself to self-sabotage.

 It had somehow to speak about passion, preferences, and relationships, themes I didn’t see any fitting for.